Manifesto

 - Recycle correctly

-- Share the information
+- Share the info

-…and together we can make an impact!
+Let’s make an impact!

 Dr. Leticia Socal